-Unlike service animals, an emotional support animal isn’t trained to perform specific tasks recognize signs but helps alleviate symptoms by providing unconditional love and comfort just by being there.
+Unlike service animals, emotional support pets aren't trained to work or perform tasks.
+But, they do fundamentally alter symptoms by providing unconditional love and comfort just being around.

 There are quite a few laws that govern the use of ESAs, but the two major federal laws are:

-Any individual who possesses an ESA letter is protected by these laws.
-If you are considering getting an ESA letter, then these laws will help you understand what you should expect from landlords and airlines when having your ESA accompany you.
+These government agency laws protect any individual who possesses an ESA letter.
+If you consider getting an ESA letter, you should know about its laws.
+These laws will help you understand what you should expect from landlords and airlines when having your ESA accompany you.

-With a valid ESA letter in hand, landlords, property managers, airlines, and public places cannot impose fees, restrictions, or limitations on you or your pet.
-Besides, ADA has also presented some guidelines for how the disabled people must be treated.
-According to ADA emotional support animals guidelines, people suffering from mental and emotional disabilities must not be discriminated against in any area.
+An emotional support animal letter letter gives you the right to have a pet, even if it is not a common type of pet.
+If you have an ESA letter, landlords, property managers, and public places cannot charge you any fees.
+Besides, ADA has also presented some guidelines for how disabled people must be treated.
+According to ADA emotional support animals guidelines, people suffering from any disabilities must not be discriminated against in any area.

 Many people fall into the trap of ESA registration, thinking it is a legal requirement to keep their ESA.